emmanouil/SWAPUGC/README.md

 An online demo is available at https://emmanouil.github.io/SWAPUGC/ To run a local demo, start a server on the top dir and navigate to `index.html`

+The demo is working better with Chrome, was tested and works with Firefox [3], and does *not* work with Microsoft Edge [4].

 ## Generate Compatible Files